singularity-htmagarh/pandas/doc/source/development/rolling_operations_with_numba.rst

 Performance
 -----------

-Below is a table comparing the current performance difference between the Numba and Cython implementations for 1 million data points.
-(Exact benchmark setup can be found in the Appendix)
+Below is a table comparing the current performance difference between the ``Numba`` and ``Cython`` implementations for a ``Series`` with 1 million data points.

+The exact benchmark setup can be found in the Appendix.

 +-------------------------+------------------+-----------------+
 | Speed                   | Numba            | Cython          |